SeaOfNodes/Simple/chapter04/README.md

 Return.
 In this chapter we no longer have such a hard-wired edge.
 Instead, we track the current in-scope control node via the name `$ctrl`.
-This means that when we need to create an edge to the predecessor control node, we simply lookup this name in the current scope.
+This means that when we need to create an edge to the predecessor control node, we simply look up this name in the current scope.

-This introduces the idea that the control flow subgraph is a Petri net model. [^1] The control token moves virtually from node to node as execution proceeds.
+This introduces the idea that the control flow subgraph is a Petri net model.[^1] The control token moves virtually from node to node as execution proceeds.
 The initial control token is in Start, it then moves via the Proj node to Return.
 In later chapters we will see how the token moves across branches.